Mikal-95/emenu/README.md

 Your databse should be populated by now.

-- I have also uploaded a copy of the database in the email too in case any issue with the migration.
-The db only need to be imported to your MySql

 4 - Cloudinary settings:
 - Sign up for cloudinary and get your CloudName, APIKey and APISecret.
 Add them in the appsettings in the CloudinarySetting section